 In 2017, we will be seeking certification for our Menominee (Michigan) pulp mill and plan to conduct a gap analysis for eventual ISO 14001 EMS certification of our three U.S.-based chip production facilites and the two newly acquired Atlas Tissue tissue mills.

 Proactive Approach to Preventing Environmental Incidents

 Our employees have worked collaboratively across all levels of the organization to instill a preventative and proactive approach to environmental management, including developing and implementing environmental risk audits designed to identify potential non-compliances or environmental risks before incidents occur.
-In 2015, we completed the first full three-year cycle of environmental risk audits at all of our pulp and paper mills, with the exception of our Ponderay mill, which will be audited in 2016.
+In 2016, we completed the first full three-year cycle of environmental risk audits at all of our pulp and paper mills.

 Other initiatives include employee outreach and education tools to support a culture change towards environmental incident prevention, rather than reactive management.
 Such initiatives include a 360 degree risk assessment system, environmental training for supervisors and managers, one-on-one environmental meetings with employees, and a robust near-miss reporting system based on our successful health and safety incident management approach.

 In the rare event that an environmental incident does occur, our operations and Environment groups review all incident investigations and action plans.
 Our incident management approach includes a comprehensive tracking system to ensure efficient reporting, as well as specific procedures for the internal communication of environmental incidents with the purpose of sharing key learnings between facilities.
 A formal investigation is always required so that efficient preventive measure can be put in place.